JuliaDynamics/NetworkDynamics.jl/docs/src/inspector.md

 # Interactive Solution Inspection

-Interactive solution inspection tool based on [WGLMakie](https://makie.org/website/) and [Bonito](https://github.com/SimonDanisch/Bonito.jl) are provided through the helper package `NetworkDynamicsInspector`.
+An interactive solution inspection tool based on [WGLMakie](https://makie.org/website/) and [Bonito](https://github.com/SimonDanisch/Bonito.jl) is provided through the helper package `NetworkDynamicsInspector`.

-Firstoff, we need to define the system we want to interactively inspect.
+First, we need to define the system we want to inspect.

 !!! details "Define some network, simulate it and get a solution object"
     ```@example ndi